 There are many supporting characters here as well whom you will warm to.
 I especially liked the actress who played Bo-ra's friend, the daughter of her housekeeper, Hwa-young Jun.
 She was the same actress who played Eunchae's adorable little sister in I'm Sorry, I Love You.
 I wish I could see her in more shows, she is such a delight.
 And I really liked the actor who played Bo-ra's doctor (who was in love with her), actor Jin Young Park, who was very sympathetic.

-The best way to enjoy this beautiful love story of The Snow Queen is on DVD; the set is for sale on Amazon.
-You can download the series at dramaload.com or watch it streaming at GOODDRAMA.
+The best way to enjoy this beautiful love story of The Snow Queen is on DVD, YA Entertainment has the best set for sale on Amazon.

 HOME TO KOREAN DRAMA REVIEWS